mirceanton/home-ops/README.md

-📁 .github              # CI workflows and various tool configurations 📁 .taskfiles           # Holds all of the "modules" for my Taskfile automation 📁 scripts              # Various scripts used for automation, generally called within tasks
+📁 .github              # CI workflows and various tool configurations 📁 .taskfiles           # Holds all of the "modules" for my Taskfile automation 📁 scripts              # Various scripts used for automation, generally called within tasks 📁 terraform            # Terraform configuration for managing infrastructure outside of K8S
 ```

 ## ⭐ Stargazers